Server Certificate Deployment Overview

 The process of configuring NPS and RRAS server certificate enrollment occurs in these stages:

-On CA-01, configure a server certificate template.
+On the CA, configure a server certificate template.
 The CA issues certificates based on a certificate template, so you must configure the template for the server certificate before the CA can issue a certificate.

-On AD-DNS-01, configure server certificate autoenrollment in Group Policy.
-When you configure autoenrollment, all servers running NPS, RRAS, or both on your network will automatically receive a server certificate when Group Policy on the server is refreshed.
-If you add more servers later, they will automatically receive a server certificate.
+Configure server certificate autoenrollment in Group Policy.
+When you configure autoenrollment, all domain member servers that are running NPS, RRAS, or both on your network will automatically receive a server certificate when Group Policy on each server is refreshed.
+If you add more NPS or RRAS servers later, they will automatically receive a server certificate, too.

-The server uses this certificate to determine whether to trust the certificates it receives from other computers.
-For example, if you deploy EAP-TLS, client computers use a certificate to prove their identities to the server running NPS.
-When the server receives a certificate from a client computer, trust for the certificate is established because NPS has the issuing CA certificate in its own Trusted Root Certification Authorities certificate store.
+All domain member computers automatically receive the Enterprise Root CA’s certificate without the configuration of autoenrollment.
+This certificate is different than the server certificate that you configure and distribute by using autoenrollment.
+The CA's certificate is automatically installed in the Trusted Root Certification Authorities certificate store for all domain member computers so that they will trust certificates that are issued by this CA. For example, if you deploy EAP-TLS, client computers use a certificate to prove their identities to the NPS server.
+When the NPS server receives a certificate from a client computer as proof of the client computer’s identity, trust for the certificate is established because NPS has the issuing CA certificate in its own Trusted Root Certification Authorities certificate store.